piegamesde/BlockMap/README.md

 to start.
 If you want to use BlockMap through the command line without GUI (not only for scripts),

+    # For general usage help
     java -jar BlockMap-1.1.1.jar help
+    # For help about rendering worlds to a folder
+    java -jar BlockMap-1.1.1.jar help render
+    # For help about saving rendered worlds
+    java -jar BlockMap-1.1.1.jar render help save

 will get you started.
 On Linux even with colors!